Exercise Wins: Fit Seniors Can Have Hearts That Look 30 Years Younger

 "It's kind of a slow decay over time that's probably not so noticeable in your 30s or 40s," says Trappe, but eventually as years go on, becomes apparent.
 People can get out of breath more easily and may have difficulty pushing themselves physically.

-The age-related reduction in VO2 Max is directly associated with an increasing risk of multiple chronic diseases, mortality and loss of independence.
+The age-related reduction in VO2 max is directly associated with an increasing risk of multiple chronic diseases, mortality and loss of independence.
 Maintaining a strong heart and lung system has been shown to decrease these health risks.

 As for muscle health, the findings were even more significant, says Trappe.
 Trappe says researchers were surprised to find the 75-year-old muscles of lifelong exercisers were about the same as the muscles of the 25-year-olds.
-"If I showed you the muscle data that we have, you wouldn't know it was from an older individual, you would think it's from somebody that's a young exerciser," he says.
+"If I showed you the muscle data that we have, you wouldn't know it was from an older individual.
+You would think it's from somebody that's a young exerciser," he says.

-82-year-old David Costill was not part of the study but is a former colleague of Trappe's and professor emeritus of exercise science at Ball State University.
+David Costill, 82, was not part of the study but is a former colleague of Trappe's and professor emeritus of exercise science at Ball State University.
 As an exercise physiologist, he has always known about the benefits of exercise and has been committed since high school.

-He says he's spent about "60 years actively exercising."
+He says he has spent about "60 years actively exercising."
 Costill ran marathons for about 20 years until his knees started to bother him, so he headed to the pool.
 "And I've been swimming for the last 35 years."

 When Costill looks at his friends, he says he finds he can do a lot more physically than they can.
 "If I'm out with a group of my peers, guys who are near 80, and we're going someplace, it seems to me they're all walking at half speed."

-Trappe says the findings are clear: Thirty to 60 minutes of exercise a day may be the key to a healthy life.
+Trappe says the findings are clear: 30 to 60 minutes of exercise a day may be the key to a healthy life.
 But you don't have to run marathons or compete in cycling events.
-"If you want to do 30 to 45 minutes of walking a day, the amount of health benefit you are going to get is going to be significant and substantial," he says, "will it equal the person training for competitive performances?
+"If you want to do 30 to 45 minutes of walking a day, the amount of health benefit you are going to get is going to be significant and substantial," he says.
+"Will it equal the person training for competitive performances?
 No. But it will outdo the couch potato."

 Unfortunately, couch potatoes are the norm.
 Federal guidelines recommend two hours and 30 minutes of moderate exercise a week, or one hour and 15 minutes of vigorous exercise per week.
 Yet 77 percent of Americans do not come close to getting that amount of exercise.

-Dr. Clyde Yancy, spokesperson for the American Heart Association and chief of cardiology at Northwestern University Feinberg School of Medicine says the findings suggest, "a lifelong investment in health and fitness appears to be associated with a really sustainable benefit out until the outer limits of life."
+Dr. Clyde Yancy, spokesperson for the American Heart Association and chief of cardiology at Northwestern University Feinberg School of Medicine, says the findings suggest "a lifelong investment in health and fitness appears to be associated with a really sustainable benefit out until the outer limits of life."

 Since we are living longer, maintaining a good quality of life is more important than ever.
 While the study was small and the findings need to be confirmed, they present a "strong argument" for lifelong exercise that is inexpensive and accessible for everyone.
 "If you can swim, do yoga, cycle, or walk," you can benefit," Yancy says.